‘Then he got shot.’

 ‘Ah huh.’
 He nodded and sipped his tea.
 The cup’s base chinked as it rested on the saucer and was placed upon the kitchen table.

 ‘It was brutal.
 All that shouting and screaming.
 No one deserves to live like that, you know.
 Can only put up with it for so long, it had to be done.
 More toast, dear?’
-Pushing the plate forwards.
+She asked, pushing the plate forwards.

 ‘Ah, huh.’
 He scraped jam on his toast then nibbled on the corner.
 Picked up the fine bone china with a scene of a rose garden and sipped off the gold-tipped edge of the teacup.

-‘As I was saying, blood went everywhere, had this rich metallic smell.
-And the back of his skull was obliterated all from this teeny tiny hole in the middle of the temple.
-So much blood, it just kept pumping like a bubbling pipe underground from the back of his half-head.
+‘As I was saying, blood went everywhere and it had this rich metallic smell.
+Oh, and the back of his skull was obliterated all from this teeny tiny hole in the middle of the temple.
+So much blood, it just kept pumping like a burst underground pipe bubbling from the back of his half-head.
 It was so messy.
 Splattered bone and blood all over the wall like a tantrum-throwing toddler flicking a loaded paintbrush.
 But that smell, ugh, it was worse than any butchers shop.
 It was vile, I tell you.’
 She then sighed and sipped her tea with perfect poise.

 ‘Ah huh.’
 He nibbled on the crumbling sweet toast then washed it down with the tea.